 2. Myth: Leh is Ladakh and Ladakh is Leh 🙂

-One of the most common myth among people is that Leh is Ladakh and Ladakh is Leh.
+One of the most common myths among people is that Leh is Ladakh and Ladakh is Leh.

-Fact: The fact is that Ladakh is one of the three region in the state of Jammu & Kashmir (others being Jammu and Kashmir).
+Fact: The fact is that Ladakh is one of the three regions in the state of Jammu & Kashmir (others being Jammu and Kashmir).
 Ladakh has further two districts, one is Leh and the other is Kargil.
 Leh district is further divided into 3 tehsils + 9 blocks and has Leh town inside it, which is the district headquarters.
-You can read all about Leh in its travel guide.

 3. Myth: Ladakh trip can only be done if I have a Royal Enfield bike